quenkono11/MythOS/README.md

 ## Changes from GodotOS

 - Renamed project to MythOS
-- Removed bundled games
+- Removed bundled games [in Progess]
-- Customized UI and functionality for integration into my own game
+- Customized UI and functionality for integration into my own game [in Progess]
-- Updated branding and documentation
+- Updated branding and documentation [in Progess]

 ---